griffithlab/pmbio.org/_posts/0008-01-01-Introduction_to_CWL.md

 # Command.yml files

+The command.yml files specify how to run a given command for a step in the workflow.
+In the example below we go over how the file is structured for the gnu_unzip step specified in the workflow.yaml.

 <div class="language-yaml highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="c1" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="shebang line indicating the runner">#!/usr/bin/env cwl-runner</span>

 <span class="na" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="field indicating the type of cwl file">class</span><span class="pi">:</span> <span class="s" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="specifies that this cwl file is for running a command not a workflow">CommandLineTool</span>